-The Blackmagic URSA Broadcast G2 Camera (B4) is an update to the original Blackmagic URSA Broadcast Camera that doubles 6K Super 35mm camera cable of recording in Blackmagic RAW format.
+The Blackmagic URSA Broadcast G2 Camera (B4) builds upon the original Blackmagic URSA Broadcast with a larger sensor and expanded in-camera recording formats.
 Key features include:

-Broadcast, Studio, and Cinema Fusion.
+Budget-Friendly Broadcast Camera.
 Just like its predecessor, the Blackmagic URSA Broadcast G2 Camera (B4) is more than capable of functioning as a broadcast camera with ENG camera controls and a low-light sensor, but why stop there?
-Tack on an advanced YRGB color corrector, full remote camera control, support for a wide range of lenses, high dynamic range at 13 stops, a 6K digital film sensor, and support for Blackmagic RAW recording, and you’ve got three cameras in one body, capable of performing in almost any situation.
+Tack on an advanced YRGB color corrector, full remote camera control, support for a wide range of lenses, high dynamic range at 13 stops, and support for Blackmagic RAW recording, and you’ve got a studio and field powerhouse, capable of performing in almost any situation.

 Low-Light Performance.
 The URSA Broadcast G2 features incredible low-light performance, so you can shoot using ambient light or even under moonlight.
 In advanced cameras, ISO is a measurement of the image sensor’s sensitivity to light.
 The Blackmagic URSA Broadcast G2 features gain from -12dB (100 ISO) up to +36dB (25,600 ISO), so it’s optimized to reduce grain and noise in images while maintaining the full dynamic range of the sensor.
 The primary native ISO is 400, which is ideal for use under studio lighting.
 Then the secondary high base ISO of 3200 is perfect when shooting in dimly lit environments.
 The gain can be set via a camera switch, the LCD menu, or remotely using the SDI remote camera control protocol.